jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 as our optimal cap level.

-Again, this valuation is something that suits our way of understanding this business.
+Again, this valuation is something that suits our way of understanding the business.
 Different valuations create different optimization forms.
 We tried other ways, such as Pareto optimal relations, or other \\(\epsilon\\)-constrained methods.
 You can find more cool stuff about this topic on [Wikipedia][wiki-scalarization].

 The previous optimization yielded results which were more than satisfying.
-We found optimal daily frequency caps per users to be around five to twenty impressions in general.
-This makes sense if we think that when we want to get an advertising message across to a largee group of people.
+In general, we found optimal daily frequency caps per users to be around five to twenty impressions.
+This makes sense if we think that when we want to get an advertising message across to a large group of people.
 We won't get them immediately to convert, but, in general, we have that there is a amount of impressions which is just _enough_.

 ##Final Remarks